By: Marilyn L. Davis

 “One of the very worst uses of time is to do something very well that need not be done at all.”
 Brian Tracy – Eat That Frog!
 21 Great Ways to Stop Procrastinating and Get More Done in Less Time

 For more than 20 years, I ran a women’s recovery home.
 With up to 17 residents, there was always a crisis, emergency, or unanticipated chaotic behaviors – usually before 9 AM.

-I learned to be flexible in my writing as well.
-I knew that some days, I’d only get a few paragraphs drafted and it might be several hours before I could edit.
-But writing that recovery curriculum was a priority and I treated it as such.
+I knew that some days, I’d only get a few paragraphs of the TIERS curriculum drafted, and it might be several hours before I could edit.
+But writing that recovery curriculum was a priority, and I treated it as such, but I also learned to be flexible in my writing, as well.

-While this might seem like something that we should have learned early in life, unfortunately, most of us had squandered time, money and energy in our addictions.
-Therefore, we had to learn the value and importance of time and using it wisely.
+While this might seem like something that we should have learned early in life, unfortunately, most of us addicts had squandered time, money, and energy in our addictions.
+Therefore, we had to learn the value and importance of time and to use it wisely.

 Where Does the Time Go?

 Many of the women complained that I expected them to do too much.
 I would hear in therapy sessions, “You expect us to do too much – read our curriculum, work off property, do our daily worksheets, and attend recovery support meetings or group.
 We don’t have enough time.”

 My solution to this was to create a “How I Spend My Time” to let the residents see precisely how they allocated the resource of time.
 The surprising results were that over 1000 women spanning 20 years had discretionary time after fulfilling all of their obligations – sometimes as much as 4 hours, but rarely less than two.
 I was jealous, as I did not think I had that much discretionary time.

 Now I Had the Time to Write and What Did I Do?